LeslieLopez25/perfect-mix-react/README.md

 - Use this [link](https://docs.stripe.com/testing#international-cards) to use Stripe test cards, for placing your order, from different countries.

-\*\* Updated as of July 2024:

-- Enhanced Cart Functionality: Easily add items to your cart, adjust quantities, and view the total amount for each item with our intuitive add-to-cart feature.

-\*\* Updated as of November 2024:

-- Authentication: Integrated Auth0 to enable user account creation and login, allowing users to save items to their cart before checkout.
+### Changelog Summary

+This project is actively maintained.
+For a full history of updates, check the [CHANGELOG.md](./CHANGELOG.md).

+Latest Updates:

+- Refactored backend routes and added comments for clarity (May 2025).
+- Integrated Cloudinary image upload functionality (May 2025).
+- Added Auth0 authentication and Stripe checkout system (Nov 2024).

 - Full-Stack Setup: Converted the project into a full-stack application with separate frontend and backend components.